Emergency Communications Preparedness Center

 Background

-Following recommendations from the 9/11 Commission Report and lessons learned from Hurricanes Katrina and Rita, Congress identified the need for stronger coordination and national leadership to address gaps in emergency responders' abilities to communicate across jurisdictions and functions.
-To address these issues, Congress authorized the establishment of the ECPC (Section 671, Pub.
+The ECPC was developed following the recommendations from the 9/11 Commission Report and lessons learned from Hurricanes Katrina and Rita.
+Congress identified the need for stronger coordination and national leadership to address gaps in emergency responder’s abilities to communicate across jurisdictions and functions.
+To address these issues, Congress established the ECPC (Section 671, Pub.
 Law No. 109-295).

 Clearinghouse

 The ECPC serves as a clearinghouse for the sharing of intergovernmental information relating to emergency communications.
-The ECPC established an enhanced version of this clearinghouse, which is located on www.max.gov, to increase the sharing of intergovernmental information that supports and promotes interoperable and emergency communications.
-This enables improved efficiency and effectiveness of federal emergency communications coordination programs, and helps avoid duplication and other counterproductive efforts among ECPC member departments and agencies.
+The ECPC established an enhanced version of this clearinghouse, to increase the sharing of intergovernmental information that supports and promotes interoperable and emergency communications.
+This enables improved efficiency and effectiveness of federal emergency communications coordination programs and helps avoid duplication and other counterproductive efforts among ECPC member departments and agencies.

 Contact